Solofella/Solofella-AI/README.md

 # Solofella-AI
-SoloFella is an AI-powered platform that helps people who live alone save time, money, and stress by recommending solutions, products, and services truly tailored to their lifestyle.
+SoloFella is an AI-powered utility platform designed around the economics and daily realities of the household of one.